 The Critical First Row

-Through trial and error I began to realize that I didn’t do one important little step at the beginning, but in my defense when you are creating the tutorial rather than following one you don’t always get it right the first time. 😉 So be sure you do this step correctly so that every single diamond is perfect.
-Some of my diamonds lack that perfect tuck.
+Through trial and error, I began to realize that I didn’t do one important little step at the beginning, but in my defense, when you are creating the tutorial rather than following one, you don’t always get it right the first time.
+So be sure you do this step correctly so that every single diamond is perfect.
+Some of my diamonds lack that perfect tuck and deep tufts.

 Once you have completed the first 3 or 4 buttons, pull the top pleats tight and staple in place at the back.
 Make sure all your tuck pleats are facing the same direction.
 Continue with the other buttons in the top row, then be sure to staple those pleats in place as well.